hug-sch/vse-docs/setup/project/striptypes/movie.rst

 Mirror
    Mirrors the image along the X axis (left to right) or the Y axis (top to bottom).

 Figure 3 shows an example of a Picture-in-Picture (PIP) setup.
-There are three channels.
+You need the Position, Scale, and Blend mode property to accomplish this.
+Figure 3 has three channels.
 Channel 1 contains the audio.
 Channels 2 forms the background.
 Channel 3 contains the foreground picture.
-This picture is scaled and repositioned to create a PIP.
+This picture is scaled (0.3) and repositioned (717,300) to create a PIP.

 .. figure:: /images/vse_setup_project_striptypes_PIP-example.svg
    :alt: PIP example